zachleigh/laravel-lang-bundler/README.md

 ### Limitations
 This is a brief list of the current issues that need to be resolved to make this package more useful and complete:
   - Currently does not support trans_choice().
 Could implement this using parameters and namespacing.
+  - key/value modifiers currently must be placed in bundleitems directory.

 ### Testing
 ```